Ian Molyneux MBACP(Reg)

 Training, qualifications & experience

 I was born and raised in the UK and in 2005 emigrated to New Zealand where I lived until 2017.
-In New Zealand I trained as a Narrative Therapist, completing a Post Graduate Diploma in Counselling with UNITEC in 2011.
-I have been involved with counselling for over ten years and have considerable experience of working with people struggling with substance misuse and addictive behaviours.
-I worked in residential drug and alcohol treatment in New Zealand and currently work for a community based NHS service in Cambridge helping people improve their well-being and start to address their substance misuse issues.
+In New Zealand I trained as a Narrative Therapist, completing a Post Graduate Diploma in Counselling in Auckland in 2011.
+I have been involved with counselling for over ten years and have considerable experience of working with people struggling with relationship difficulties, loss and bereavement, anxiety and stress and addictive behaviours.
+I worked in residential drug and alcohol treatment in New Zealand and have worked in NHS services in Cambridge helping people improve their well-being and start to address their substance misuse issues.
 I also have experience of working with young people in the community and education, and adults undertaking tertiary study.

 I have experience of working with people living with depression, anxiety, trauma, relationship difficulties as well as many other problems that people bring to discuss and find a way forward with through counselling.

 I am an experienced and qualified professional counsellor.
 In New Zealand I was a full member of the New Zealand Association of Counsellors (NZAC) and following my arrival in the UK in 2017, I became a registered member of the British Association of Counselling and Psychotherapy (BACP).
+I am also an Associate of the Institute of Narrative Therapy in the UK.
 I have a current DBS certificate.